Meghan Markle Admits To Leaking Personal Information To ‘Finding Freedom’ Authors After Previous Denials

 — Royal Tea (@UKRoyalTea) November 18, 2020

 It remains to be seen how much more publicity the trial will bring as it continues.
-Associated Newspapers has argued that Meghan had wanted the letter to become public knowledge and used five friends to bring up the topic in a flattering People magazine article.
+Associated Newspapers has argued that Meghan had wanted the letter to become public knowledge and used five friends to bring up the topic in a flattering People Magazine article.

-The negative feedback comes after the Sussexes have been attempting to revamp their image after a source close to the couple revealed that they were beginning to realize they were no longer “the golden couple” of the monarchy.
+The negative feedback comes after the Sussexes have been attempting to revamp their image after a close source revealed that they were realizing they were no longer “the golden couple” of the monarchy.
 Part of this process has included hiring Silicon Valley stars Christine Weil Schirmer and Toya Holness to begin a new public relations strategy.